kf5131/TestPyCodespaces/C4-cli/README.md

 ## Installation

-none required.
+No package installation required.
 Built using vanilla python 3.10.13.